jbruce12000/kiln-controller/docs/ziegler_tuning.md

 One issue with Ziegler Nicols is that is a **heuristic**: it generally works quite well, but it might not be the optimal values.
 Further manual adjustment may be necessary.

+  - make sure the kiln-controller is **stopped**
+  - make sure your kiln is in the same state it will be in during a normal firing.
+For instance, if you use a kiln vent during normal firing, make sure it is on.
+  - make sure the kiln is completely cool.
+We need to record the data starting from room temperature to correctly measure the effect of kiln/heating.

 ## Step 1: Stop the kiln-controller process

 If the kiln controller auto-starts, you'll need to stop it before tuning...